 Do you think traditional media is still important at present?

 Yes, they do.
-When it comes to learning about new businesses, traditional radio and television advertising media channels continue to rule.
+When learning about new businesses, traditional radio and television advertising media channels continue to rule.
 We can all agree that customers are spending more and more time on digital platforms.

 You might wish to use an agency if you have a lot of media to buy.
 You’ll pay for their services, but they may also have more purchasing power, allowing them to negotiate better deals and find more cost-effective ways to reach your target market.

 When evaluating costs, keep targeting in mind.
 Media sales staff may give you a flat rate for a specific ad or a cost per thousand (CPM) impressions estimate.
-A more tailored media may have a higher CPM than a generic one, but calculating your cost per targeted impression instead allows you to compare apples to apples.
+A more tailored media may have a higher CPM than a generic one, but calculating your cost per targeted impression allows you to compare apples to apples instead.